TareqAlKushari/TareqAlKushari/README.md

 > You can explore all my repositories to dive deeper!

+## 📚 Learning Goals

+* 🌐 Deepening expertise in AI/ML and advanced mobile/web architectures
+* ☁️ Expanding knowledge in cloud computing setups (AWS, Azure)
+* 🔄 Improving cross-disciplinary capabilities: UI/UX, Networking, DevOps

+## 🤝 Let’s Collaborate

+I’m open to contributions, partnerships, and discussions on web or mobile projects, AI research, or anything inventive.
+Feel free to open an issue or submit a PR!

 ## 🌱 Currently Learning

 I'm always learning something new!
 Right now, I'm focused on: